 Down East Wood Ducks Game Notes - vs. Kannapolis

+After a rainout last night, the Down East Wood Ducks and Kannapolis Cannon Ballers continue their series with a doubleheader today, starting at 4:30 p.m.
+RHP Josh Stephan (0-0, 0.00) gets the ball for the Wood Ducks in game one and RHP John Matthews (3-4, 7.27) will start on the bump in game two.
+Kannapolis will hand the ball to LHP Brooks Gosswein (0-0, 0.00) for game one and RHP Sean Burke (0-0, 4.50) will start game

-WOOD DUCKS FALL IN FINALE WITH FAYETTEVILLE: Despite two scoreless innings to start the game, the Down East Wood Ducks fell to the Fayetteville Woodpeckers, 9-1 Sunday afternoon.
-The Wood Ducks were held to just 1-for-8 with runners in scoring position.
-Jayce Easley went two-for-four with an RBI to earn the Suddenlink Player of the Game.
+EAST BATS STRUGGLE IN LOSS TO KANNAPOLIS: After falling behind early, the Down East Wood Ducks couldn't overcome the early deficit and fell to the Kannapolis Cannon Ballers, 5-1 Tuesday night.
+The Wood Ducks struggled with runners in scoring position, going one-for-five.
+Jayce Easley went two-for-two with two stolen bases, earning the Suddenlink Player of the Game.

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
 Right now, the Wood Ducks are 34-20 (.623) on the road this season, which is the best road record in the Low-A East.
 This season, the Woodies have only lost two road series and are 6-2-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 34-20 road record and are 26-22 at home.
+Currently they have a 34-20 road record and are 26-23 at home.
 When they suit up in their camo jerseys, the Wood Ducks have a 29-20 record overall, with a 6-7 record at home.
 Their green jersey owns the best winning percentage (.650) with a 13-7 record this season.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.
-Their primary home (white) jersey owns a 12-11 record this season.
-The Wood Ducks have a winning record with every jersey they've worn this season.
+Their primary home (white) jersey owns a 12-12 record this season.
+The Wood Ducks have a winning record with every jersey except in their home whites.

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
 Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
-The Woodies are now 17-8 in the month of August, with a 4.33 ERA.
-With their win last night, Down East is outscoring their opponents 152-124 through 25 games in August.
+The Woodies finished off August as their best month of the season, going 17-9 (.653) with a team ERA of 4.35.
+Down East outscored their opponents 153-130.

 BUT CAN THEY GET ON BASE?: The Wood Ducks have seen a lot of streaks this season.
 Although they're in the middle of the pack in the Low-A East in OBP (.339) the Woodies have seen some of their players reach some impressive on-base streaks.
 Jayce Easley (7/4 - 8/3) and Cristian Inoa (7/22 - 8/28) both have tallied a season-high is a 25-game on-base streak.
 Luisangel Acuña has four on-base streaks of 5+ and two of 10+ games, with his season-high at 16 straight games.